It is the chief characteristic of data science that it works. ― Isaac Asimov (paraphrased)

 3.5.2.1 Summarizing categorical features

-When we have a lot of categories, it’s not practical to look at the coefficients for each one, and even when there aren’t that many, we often prefer to get a sense of the total effect of the feature.
-For standard linear models, we can break down the target variance explained by the model into the variance explained by each feature, and this is called the ANOVA, or analysis of variance18.
+When we have a lot of categories, it’s often not practical to look at the coefficients for each one, and even when there aren’t that many, we often prefer to get a sense of the total effect of the feature.
+For standard linear models, we can break down the target variance explained by the model into the variance explained by each feature, and this is called the ANOVA, or analysis of variance19.
 It is not without its issues, but it’s one way to get a sense of whether a categorical (or other) feature as a whole is statistically significant.

 import statsmodels.api as smsm.stats.anova_lm(model_lr_cat)